Operator (computer programming)

-In computer programming, an operator is a programming language construct that provides functionality that may not be possible to define as a user-defined function (i.e. sizeof in C) or has syntax different than a function (i.e. infix addition as in a+b).
-Like other programming language concepts, operator has a generally accepted, although debatable meaning among practitioners while at the same time each language gives it specific meaning in that context, and therefore the meaning varies by individual language.
+In computer programming, an operator is a programming language construct that provides functionality that may not be possible to define as a user-defined function (e.g. sizeof in C) or has syntax different from that of a function (e.g. infix addition as in a+b).
+Like other programming language concepts, operator has a generally accepted, although debatable, meaning among practitioners.

 Some operators are represented with symbols characters typically not allowed for a function identifier to allow for presentation that is more familiar looking than typical function syntax.
 For example, a function that tests for greater-than could be named gt, but many languages provide an infix symbolic operator so that code looks more familiar.
 For example, this: